 Ross Douthat’s new book, Bad Religion: How We Became a Nation of Heretics, reminds us that there is an alternative to the partisan culture of contemporary Christianity: Christian Orthodoxy.
 The idea that Christianity is not intrinsically liberal or conservative, but instead is founded on timeless truths that will appear to be conservative or liberal depending on [...]

 There is hardly a moment’s pause in the discourse about the culture war both in the mainstream media and in evangelical circles: who’s winning, who’s losing, who’s conceding, who has the best long-term strategy, etc. I’ve written a few of those pieces myself.
-But on the [...]
+But on the occasion of [...]

 The fallout continues.
 Evangelicals of all shades are showing their colors over Obama’s affirmation of gay marriage.
 The arguments are often predictable and not worth rehashing here.
 Rather, I’m always interested in the tangential quarrels that arise when we’re all provoked to debate.
 And many are happening out there, but I thought I’d briefly share [...]